tonytvo/blog-generator/content/blog/building-second-brain/index.md

 # Principle #8: Organize your notes by context, not by topic

-Now that you’ve been collecting notes on your reading, how should you organize them?

 The classic mistake is to organize them into ever more specific topics and subtopics.
 This makes it look less complex, but quickly becomes overwhelming.
 The more notes pile up, the smaller and narrower the subtopics become, limiting your ability to see meaningful connections between them.
 With this approach, the greater one’s collection of notes, the less accessible and useful they become.

 Instead of organizing by topic and subtopic, it is much more effective to organize by context.
 Specifically, the context in which it will be used.
 The primary question when deciding where to put something becomes “In which context will I want to stumble upon this again?”